The following information is intended to make it easier for us to help you.

 You should read general information available on the web before calling us.
-You will find a lot of useful information at our Publications and Resources page.
+You will find a lot of useful information at our Self-Help Materials and How-To Guides page.
 Also look at information available from the Ontario Human Rights Commission and the Human Rights Tribunal of Ontario.

 We can provide service in 140 languages.
 Just call us, and we will arrange to speak with you in the language of your choice.
 You can also provide your own interpreter.
 Select information sheets are on this web site in Chinese, Vietnamese, Urdu, Arabic, Somali, Spanish, Tamil, Punjabi, and Tagalog.

 Your call must be related to the Ontario Human Rights Code

 Not all unfair treatment is discrimination.
 Discrimination is unfair treatment that is tied to one of the characteristics (called grounds of discrimination) specified in Ontario’s Human Rights Code.
 These grounds are:

 - Receipt of public assistance (can be discriminatory in relation housing only)